frederic-perez/AmE-dictionary/data/dictionary.md

 __ie.__ _abbr_ That is to say.
 __if nothing else__ _And if nothing else, Selig will be watching._
 __if the shoe fits, wear it__ _idiom_ If a description applies to you, then accept it.
-__if you will__ _idiom_ :two: If you wish to call it that. _A kind of preoccupation, or obsession if you will._ A phrase used to indicate that what one has just said is an uncommon, metaphorical, or original way of saying something.
+__if you will__ _idiom_ :three: If you wish to call it that. _A kind of preoccupation, or obsession if you will._ A phrase used to indicate that what one has just said is an uncommon, metaphorical, or original way of saying something.
 Similar to the phrases “so to speak” and “in a manner of speaking.” _This arrangement will allow us to eliminate our debt and get back to solid ground, if you will._
 __iffy__ _adj_ _slang_ :four: Uncertain or doubtful. _Iffy call._ _I feel a bit iffy._
 __IFU__ _abbr_ Instructions for use.
 __igloo__ _n_ :mega: